Bring hope and dignity to women suffering from the debilitating condition obstetric fistula.

 Thanks to wonderful support like yours, Jamila received a gift greater than she could ask or imagine.
 She received the skillful surgical support and loving aftercare that gave her freedom from obstetric fistula!

-Please prayerfully consider what your gift will be and see it doubled through the Christmas Miracle Match Fund, to help keep hope alive for mothers, like Jamila in Nigeria, living with the life-long smell, shame and isolation of obstetric fistula.
+Please prayerfully consider what your gift will be to help keep hope alive for mothers, like Jamila in Nigeria, living with the life-long smell, shame and isolation of obstetric fistula.

-By next Christmas, more than one hundred thousand mothers will develop an obstetric fistula due to traumatic childbirth.
+By the end of next year, more than one hundred thousand mothers will develop an obstetric fistula due to traumatic childbirth.
 Year by year that builds up.
 Right now, it is estimated there are approximately two million mothers globally trying to cope with the endless leaking and smell of obstetric fistula.

 Two million?!?
 Why then is obstetric fistula virtually unknown in New Zealand apart from caring cbm supporters like you?
 It is because obstetric fistula only really affects mothers’ lives in places of extreme poverty, where there are virtually no resources for maternal healthcare.